Sam-Dowling/SecureMail/Server/README.md

   }
 }
 ```
-- The TOTP_Token generated cannot be used for replay attacks
+- The TOTP_Token cannot be used for replay attacks
 - Once an inbox has been accessed; the inbox is cleared.
+- It is the clients responsibility to store the messages once retrieved from the server.

 ### Send Message
 ```
 POST 127.0.0.1:8080/{Sender_ID}:{TOTP_Token}/{Recipient_ID}
-=>
+->
 {
   "Body": {
+    "Encrypted": false,
     "Text": "Text of message goes here",
     "Attachment": {
       "File": "cat.jpg",